Explore indigenous Maasai and Hadzabe wisdom in Tanzania

 About the experience

+Space is limited for this precious opportunity to learn from and interact with Maasai laibon, the traditional Maasai leader and medicine man inside the Ngorongoro Conservation Area.
 The Maasai have adopted a revitalized approach to preserve their culture in modern times.
-Their way of life is deeply rooted in traditions which have been practiced in the same way for hundreds of years.
+Their way of life is deeply rooted in traditions that have been practiced in the same way for hundreds of years.
 This stay is a great privilege to learn from the Maasai and from the earth they have a close relationship to.
 The aim of this ethnographic expedition is to address the need for balance and harmony between people and the environment and to share collective Maasai wisdom.

 This amazing journey takes you back to the ancient wisdom and traditions of the Maasai where you will learn about ecological knowledge, plant medicine, ancestral knowledge and much more.
 You stay and sleep in a tent in the Maasai warriors bush camp and in a Maasai boma.